thorium-cfx/mono_v2_get_started/Examples.md

 ## Register Events and restrict their accessibility
 EventHandlers can now use the `Binding` overload to determine who can call this handler/export.
 The options are:
 1. **Local** (default): client only accepts client events, server only server events
-2. **Remote**: client only accepts server events, server only client events
+2. **Remote**: client only accepts server events, server only accepts client events
 3. **All**: accept events from both client and server

+Mind you, unlike the v1 runtime; v2's `EventHandlers["Function"] += ` is an indirect call to `EventHandlers["Function"].Add(DynFunc, Binding.Local)`, local binding is the default for security reasons.
+You should call `EventHandlers["Function"].Add(DynFunc, <your desired binding>)` to override and/or make your intent clear on who may call the given event listener.

 ```csharp
 [EventHandler("EventName", Binding.Local)]
 private string EventFunction()